rmpaltanwale/o2c-odoo16-project/README.md

 Once a Sales Order was confirmed, Odoo automatically generated a Delivery Order.
 Here’s how I processed each one:

-1. Opened the Delivery Order by clicking the truck icon on the Sales Order.
+Opened the Delivery Order by clicking the truck icon on the Sales Order.

 ![delivery button](./Screenshots/Delivery_symbol.png)

-2. Verified the Demand and Reserved quantities in the Operations tab.

-3. Updated the Done column to match the demand - ensuring accurate stock movement.

-4. Clicked Validate to finalize delivery.

 This opens the delivery order form.